rsathyak/portfolio_v1/content/projects/ncct.md

 showInProjects: true
 ---

-NCCT is a Club Cricket Team Web photo gallery project.
+NCCT is a Club Cricket Team based in chennai.
+This project is a static website for the teams photo gallery.
 It is hosted in [Firebase](https://firebase.google.com/) and scripted using raw vanillaJS.